-After sanctions (continued)
+After sanctions (continued) What

-What should my strategy be?
+should my strategy be?

 You should have a back-up plan in case sanctions are re-imposed - just because sanctions have been lifted doesn't mean they are gone for good.
-For example, while changes in the UN, EU and US sanctions against Iran following implementation of the landmark nuclear deal are significant, challenges remain for companies looking to do business in Iran.
-Ensuring that transactions are compliant with the continuing sanctions and export controls is critical, as is an understanding that sanctions can 'snap back' into place if Iran fails to meet its commitments under the Joint Comprehensive Plan of Action (JCPOA).
-Companies should factor this into the consideration and structuring of any investment.
+For example, in 2018 the United States withdrew from the Joint Comprehensive Plan of Action (JCPOA) and reimposed all prior sanctions targeting Iran.